If you live in a city, light pollution is probably the number one obstacle to your astrophotography.

 This is an inevitable side effect of industrial civilization.
 Common sources of light pollution include street lights, exterior and interior building lights, commercial offices and properties, and floodlit stadiums.

-2. Why is it a problem?
+Why is light pollution a problem?

 The growing use of man-made light has serious environmental consequences for the natural world – humans, wildlife, and the climate.

 It has profoundly negative consequences for nocturnal animals, such as badgers and foxes.
 Birds that hunt or migrate at night can become disoriented by artificial light.
 Every year, millions of birds needlessly lose their lives after crashing into tall unnecessarily illuminated office buildings.
-Countless other species are affected by light pollution, many in ways which we are only just discovering.
+Countless other species are affected by light pollution, many in ways that we are only just discovering.

 Light pollution also affects the ability of astronomers and astrophotographers to observe and study the sky.